teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 ---

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses the relative benefits of using convertible notes versus equity financing.
+Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses the relative benefits of using convertible notes versus equity financing when raising money for early stage technology startups.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.